ktenzel/BetterDoctor/README.md

 ## Known Bugs
-submit button needs to be clicked twice and .empty function still not working.
+errors return undefined
 ## Future additions
-Would like to add location menu/search and doctor's photos.
+Would like to add location menu/search.
 ## Technologies Used

 HTML/CSS